 Lock it in by making this the place where you start your imagination work.
 In time, this will be your Place of Imagination.

+These terms are used interchangeably but they are very different in one very important way: the amount of conscious control we have over the experience.
 Visualization – is the ability to bring a specific image or goal to our “mind’s eye” for exploration and creativity.
-An example would be: I need to develop a video script and need to visualize the camera shots including which angles I will use, the anticipated lighting found on location, and other factors important to producing a good video.
+An example would be: I need to develop a movie script and need to visualize the camera shots including which angles I will use, the anticipated lighting found on location, and other factors important to producing a good production.
 A second example: I’m having trouble following through on projects.
 I know the story of the tortoise and the hare is an important allegory for me about persistence.
 I will visualize the story each day before getting down to work.

-Imagination – is broader than visualization because it allows more unguided elements from our unconscious to mingle with what we bring into a imagination session.
-For instance: Turning to the videomaking project, I know a lot of what I want to film but there are some aspects that I don’t know how to convey.
+Imagination – is broader than visualization because it allows more unguided elements from our unconscious to mingle with what we bring into an imagination session.
+For instance: Turning to the videomaking project, I know a lot about what I want to film but there are some aspects that I don’t know how to convey.
 In an imagination session, I visualize what I know but then I let things “go” and watch what my mind brings up.
-I let my imagine run free and I observe and learn.
+I let my imagination run free and I observe and learn.